Important note

 Why Oracle TDE licensing is confusing

-The goal of this page is to simplify those differences and provide a clear image of when TDE is included, when it is optional (charged), and when it is unavailable.
+My goal is to simplify those differences and provide a clear image of when TDE is included, when it is optional (charged), and when it is unavailable.

 Before going any further, there are two key questions to answer: